benbunk/cosc/README.md

 4. get_userreg_form.php - Get the user registration form tokens for a Drupal site.
 5. send_userreg_form.php - Programmatically submit a Drupal user registration form using a previously solved
                          - captcha and form token.
+6. captcha_speed_test.html - Used in conjunction with get_captcha.php to test how fast a user can submit captchas.

 Usage - quick_curl.php
 ====